Full Tilt now offers players the chance to Run it Twice, an option that provides two outcomes for one hand by dealing community cards twice.

-When players sit down at a Run it Twice table, they can select Run it Twice by checking the box at the bottom of the screen.
+When players sit down at a table with Run it Twice available, they can select Run it Twice by checking the box at the bottom of the screen.

 Once two players who have selected Run it Twice are all-in heads-up, the remaining community cards are dealt twice.
 This can be done pre-flop, post-flop, or after the turn card has been dealt.
 The winner of each outcome wins half of the pot.*